The following provisions apply to mopeds operating on Virginia roadways. They do not apply to mopeds that are solely operated on private property.

 Customers without an ownership document can bring in documentation such as a bill of sale with a completed "Moped and All-Terrain Vehicle Affidavit in Lieu of Title Certificate" (Form VSA-12M).
 Forms are also available at the information desk at any DMV customer service center or DMV Select location.
 If you have any questions about ownership documents for your moped, please contact us.

 Wear safety equipment.
-Moped drivers and passengers are encouraged to wear U.S. Department of Transportation-approved helmets and other proper clothing.
+Moped drivers and passengers are encouraged to wear Virginia State Police-approved helmets and other proper clothing.
 Consider wearing gloves and a riding jacket to increase your protection, and avoid sandals, shorts and short sleeves.
 Do not carry more people at one time than the number the moped is designed or equipped to carry.

 Be observant.
 Keep an eye on your surroundings.
 Make sure you have both side mirrors and angle them so you can see the most possible area behind you.
 It is against the law for any person to operate a moped while using earphones on or in both ears.